- Canyon Lake was created in 1964 and is maintained by the US Army Corps of Engineers.

 What Kind of Recreational Activities Are Available at Canyon Lake?

 Canyon Lake is a destination for those looking to enjoy nature and all the activities the lake has to offer.
-Off the lake, you can golf, camp, and enjoy the fresh air while hiking.
+Off the lake, you can golf, camp, and enjoy the fresh air on the hiking trails.
 During a picturesque stroll through the Hill Country, you may encounter abundant wildlife, including foxes, road runners, white-tailed deer, the Texas map turtle, and bats.
 Wild turkeys are among the native birds as are golden-cheeked warblers and the Black-capped Vireo.

 On the water, you can enjoy boating and fishing, as well as water skiing and scuba diving.
 The most popular and abundant fish in the lake is the largemouth bass, but striped, white, smallmouth, and Guadalupe bass are also available, as is the channel catfish.